 You’ve probably experienced a boring e-learning course that you wanted to end as quickly as possible.
 It may have looked something like this…listen to an audio while watching a PowerPoint slide, answer two questions, read another PowerPoint, answer two questions…repeat the process until you finish the course.
 With this type of learning, students will try to advance through a course as quickly as possible so they get credit for its completion.

-At Business Training Experts, following our patent-pending learning model, we design engaging courses that your students love participating in.
+At Business Training Experts, following our burst learning model, we design engaging courses that your students love participating in.
 Students see the value in learning practical skills that they know they can use back on the job.
 Courses are short and concise, so students don’t see it as a waste of their time.

 Returning to a Course – Bookmarking